Kollam: Economy

-Besides large deposits of China clay in Kundara, Mulavana and Chathannoor, there are also lime-shell deposits in Ashtamudi Lake and Bauxite deposits in Adichanallur.
+Besides large deposits of China clay in Kundara, Mulavana, and Chathannoor, there are also lime-shell deposits in Ashtamudi Lake and Bauxite deposits in Adichanallur.

 Known as the "Cashew Capital of the World", Kollam is noted for its traditional cashew business and is home to more than 600 cashew-processing units.
 Every year, about 800,000 tonnes of raw cashews are imported into the city for processing and an average of 130,000 tonnes of processed cashews are exported to various countries worldwide.
 The Cashew Export Promotion Council of India (CEPCI) expects a rise in exports to 275,000 tonnes by 2020, an increase of 120 per cent over the current figure.
 The Kerala State Cashew Development Corporation Limited (KSCDC) is situated at Mundakkal in Kollam city.
 The company owns 30 cashew factories all across Kerala.
 Of these, 24 are located in Kollam district.

-Kollam is one of many seafood export hubs in India with numerous companies involved in the sector.
+Kollam is one of the many seafood export hubs in India with numerous companies involved in the sector.
 Most of these are based in the Maruthadi, Sakthikulangara, Kavanad, Neendakara, Asramam, Kilikollur, Thirumullavaram and Uliyakovil areas of the city.
 Capithans, Kings Marine Exporters, India Food Exports and Oceanic Fisheries are examples of seafood exporters.

 Kollam's Ashtamudi Lake clam fishery was the first Marine Stewardship Council (MSC) certified fishery in India.

 Culture

 Kollam Fest is Kollam's own annual festival, attracting mostly Keralites but also hundreds of domestic and foreign tourists to Kollam.
 The main venue of Kollam Fest is the historic and gigantic Ashramam Maidan.
 Kollam Fest is the signature event of Kollam.
-Kollam Fest seeks to showcase Kollam's rich culture and heritage, tourism potential and investments in new ventures.
+It seeks to showcase Kollam's rich culture and heritage, tourism potential, and investments in new ventures.

 Kollam Pooram, part of the Asramam Sree Krishna Swamy Temple Festival, is usually held on 15 April, but occasionally on 16 April.
 The pooram is held at the Ashramam maidan.

 The President's Trophy Boat Race (PTBR) is an annual regatta held in Ashtamudi Lake in Kollam.
-The event was inaugurated by President Prathibha Patil in September 2011.
-The event has been rescheduled from 2012.
+The event was inaugurated by President Pratibha Patil in September 2011.

 Transport

 Road

-The state-owned Kerala State Road Transport Corporation (KSRTC) and private bus operators operate inter-state and intrastate bus services connecting Kollam.
+The state-owned Kerala State Road Transport Corporation (KSRTC) and private bus operators run inter-state and intrastate bus services connecting Kollam.
 There are mainly 3 bus stations in the city - Kollam KSRTC bus station, Andamukkam city bus station, and Tangasseri Bus Terminal.

 Chavara Thekkumbhagom bridge near Kollam City - This bridge had given a new way of connectivity for the people of Thekkumbhagom with Kollam City along with the existing boat services.

 Kollam Bypass - The 13.141 km long Kollam Bypass project was actually planned in 1975 but work was delayed due to political and financial issues.

 Kollam KSRTC Bus Station is situated at the banks of famous Ashtamudi Lake.
 One of the main bus stations in the state, it is still waiting to get a makeover.